Nhân Văn–Giai Phẩm affair: Impact of the imitation from Chinese models

-During the Cold War, the Sino-Soviet relations greatly complicated North Vietnam's reconstruction and the path toward reunification.
-By the 1950s, Ha Noi faced two different modes of revolution: peaceful reunification through socialist development of the North and violent reunification through liberation struggle in the South, due to the separate ideology between Moscow and Beijing.
-For the North Vietnam, the close connection, promoted by geographical, historical and cultural links with China was much deeper than those with the Soviet Union.
+During the Cold War, the Sino-Soviet relations and conflicts in ideology greatly complicated North Vietnam's reconstruction after the First indochina War and the path toward reunification.
+By the 1950s, Hanoi faced two different modes of revolution: peaceful reunification (peaceful coexistence) through socialist development of the North and violent reunification through a struggle for liberation in the South, due to the separate revolutionary ideology between Moscow and Beijing.
+For th North Vietnam, the close connection, promoted by geographical, historical and cultural links with China, was much deeper than those with the Soviet Union.
 In this context, Vietnamese developments in the era of de-Stalinization had more connections with China than with the USSR.
 However, the Soviet Union continued to be considered by the Vietnamese communists as the ideological center of the world communist movement.

-After the cancellation of 1956 nationwide election, both Beijing and Moscow encouraged Ha Noi to continue its political and economic reconstruction within the North.
+After the cancellation of prescribed 1956 nationwide election, both Beijing and Moscow encouraged Hanoi to continue its political and economic reconstruction within the North.
 While Chinese influence in the North Vietnamese political reforms should be considered in a totally different light.
 Three in particular political movements were causing widespread discontent in North Vietnam which were all resulted from DRV's imitation of the Chinese model, including the rectification campaign, the land reform and the correction of errors.